josephluck/internote/README.md

 - Grab the SSL certificate ARN from AWS Certificate Manager and enter it in to the `cloudFront` configuration in `ui/serverless.yml`
 - Once deployed, link up the CloudFront distribution with the custom domain name in Route53 by ensuring there's an A record who's "Alias Target" points to the CloudFront "Domain Name"

+## CI / CD

+Continuous integration & delivery is managed by [seed.run](https://seed.run/).

+There is a CloudFormation stack set up to manage iAM roles etc that seed.run needs.

+The dashboards are available [here](https://console.seed.run/josephluck/internote).

 ## Logs

 #### CloudWatch